MohitSinghBisht2003/Power-BI---Mobile-Sales-Data-Analysis/README.md

 Get a snapshot of overall performance with total revenue, quantity sold, number of transactions, and average sales.

 ✅ **Interactive Sales Map**
-Visualize how each city performs in terms of mobile sales with intuitive mapping.
+Visualise how each city performs in terms of mobile sales with intuitive mapping.

 ✅ **Top Brands Leaderboard**
-See which brands are leading the market with the highest sales.
+Discover which brands are leading the market in terms of sales.

 ✅ **Customer Rating Breakdown**
 Understand customer sentiment and satisfaction levels based on star ratings.